-As the name suggests, SimpleScreenRecorder is very simple and one of the most reliable screen recorders for Ubuntu.
-It is lightweight QT based screen recorder which is very easy to use and requires less space for installation but records high quality videos.
+As the name suggests, SimpleScreenRecorder is very simple and is one of the most reliable screen recorders for Ubuntu.
+It is a lightweight QT-based screen recorder which is very easy to use and requires less space for installation but records high quality videos.

-When it comes to features there are not many screen recorders that can match SimpleScreenRecorders offerings.
-It offers features such as live preview option while recording, record particular area of the screen, option to record the video in multiple video file format, optimize audio recording, manage frame rate, live statistics, tweak options to get required video output.
+When it comes to features, there are only a few screen recorders that can match the SimpleScreenRecorders offerings.
+It offers features such as the live preview option while recording, recording particular area of the screen, an option to record the video in multiple video file format, optimize the audio recording, manage the frame rate, live statistics, and tweak options to get the required video output.

-Don’t worry if you have slow machine because it is flexible enough that it reduces video frame rate rather than eating too much RAM.
-User interface is old school but who cares when you have one of the best screen recording tools at your disposal.
+Don’t worry if you have slow machine because it is flexible enough that it reduces the video frame rate rather than eating too much RAM.
+Its user interface is old school but who cares when you have one of the best screen recording tools at your disposal.

-Installing SimpleScreenRecorder is very easy, just run following commands in Linux Terminal.
+Installing SimpleScreenRecorder is very easy.
+Just run following commands in the Linux terminal:

 $ sudo apt-get install simplescreenrecorder

-Use the following command if you want to record 32-bit OpenGL applications on your 64-bit system.
+Use the following command if you want to record the 32-bit OpenGL applications on your 64-bit system:

-You can also follow in-depth guide to setup SimpleScreenRecorder here.
+You can also follow an in-depth guide to setup the SimpleScreenRecorder here.

 Open Broadcaster Software Studio

-Open Broadcaster Software Studio is free and open-source cross-platform screen recording and video streaming application.
-It is one of the most feature-rich screen-casting applications you will find for Linux and its distributions.
+Open Broadcaster Software Studio is a free and open-source cross-platform screen recording and video streaming application.
+It is one of the most feature-rich screen-casting applications that you will find for Linux and its distributions.

-At the first start, Open Broadcaster Software Studio starts auto configuration wizards which auto detects the screen and gives you best configuration of screen resolution, frame rate (FPS) and output resolution which will be suitable for you.
+At the first start, the Open Broadcaster Software Studio starts auto configuration wizards which auto detects the screen and gives you the best configuration of screen resolution, frame rate (FPS), and output resolution which are suitable for you.

-Once you are comfortable with this screen recorder you will find some hidden tweaks and features which will take your screen recording and screen casting experience to next level.
+Once you are comfortable with this screen recorder, you will find some hidden tweaks and features which takes your screen recording and screen casting experience to the next level.

 $ sudo apt-get update